StenXe/Explainable-Active-Learning-for-Improved-Text-Classification/README.md

  `python AL_TextClassification.py -a -r`

  Executing above command would run ALEX Method and Random Sampling Method.
+Other parameters are preset however, can be modified from within the script.

  ### License